blieusong/sybase-ase-docker/README.md

     tds version = 5.0
 ```

-Remember that this 172.24.1.1 is only visible from the virtual interface inside the Docker host.
+Remember that this 172.24.1.1 is only visible from the virtual interface inside the Docker host or from any container attached to the virtual **sybase-bridge** network.
 To access **DB_TEST** from outside, you'll have to forward ports.

 ## Charset